AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

      // An example function that is called when your game (mini app) has ended function onGameEnd() {
        LifeCycle.end();

-     }
+       // Ensure game sounds are disabled at this point }

    .. code-block:: javascript